-23. Debt may be used to finance betterments intended to extend service life of original permanent capital improvements under the following conditions:

-- the original improvement is at or near the end of its expected service life; - the betterment extends the life of the original improvement by at least one third of the original service life: - the life of the financing is less than the life of the betterment; - the betterment is financed through either C.O.'s or G.O.'s. - 24.
-Interest earnings from G.O.
-Bonds shall be used solely to fund capital expenditures, debt service, or used to fund a reserve for capital contingencies.

-- 25. Certificates of Obligation should be used only to fund tax-supported projects previously approved by the voters; or for risk management funding as authorized by the City Council; or non-tax revenue-supported projects approved by City Council. - In Compliance

-26. Certificates of Obligation (C.O.)
+Capital and Debt Management (Continued) 25.
+Certificates of Obligation should be used only to fund tax-supported projects previously approved by the voters; or for risk management funding as authorized by the City Council; or non-tax revenue-supported projects approved by City Council.
+Status In Compliance 26.
+Certificates of Obligation (C.O.)
 Debt including that for risk management funding supported by an ad valorem tax pledge should not exceed 15% of total authorized and issued General Obligation (G.O.)
 Debt.

-- All C.O.'s issued in lieu of revenue bonds should not exceed 10% of outstanding G.O.
-Debt. - 27.
-Certificates of Obligation will be limited to projects consistent with Financial Management Performance Criteria for debt issuance.

-28. Certificates of Obligation for an enterprise system will be limited to only those projects, which can demonstrate the capability to support the certificate debt either through its own revenues, or another pledged source other than ad valorem taxes.

-29. Certificates of Obligation authorization will remain in effect for no more than five years from the date of approval by the City Council.

-30. Certificates of Obligation authorized for risk management funding shall be issued for a term not to exceed 20 years.
+In Compliance 0.9% All C.O.'s issued in lieu of revenue bonds should not exceed 10% of outstanding G.O.
+Debt.
+27. Certificates of Obligation will be limited to projects consistent with Financial Management Performance Criteria for debt issuance.
+In Compliance 28.
+Certificates of Obligation for an enterprise system will be limited to only those projects, which can demonstrate the capability to support the certificate debt either through its own revenues, or another pledged source other than ad valorem taxes.
+In Compliance 29.
+Certificates of Obligation authorization will remain in effect for no more than five years from the date of approval by the City Council.
+In Compliance 30.
+Certificates of Obligation authorized for risk management funding shall be issued for a term not to exceed 20 years.
+In Compliance

-- 31. Tax Increment Financing zones should be established where revenues will recover 1.25 times the public cost of debt in order to provide an adequate safety margin. - In Compliance - 32.
+Capital and Debt Management (Continued) 31.
+Tax Increment Financing zones should be established where revenues will recover 1.25 times the public cost of debt in order to provide an adequate safety margin.
+Status In Compliance 32.
 A Tax Increment Financing Reinvestment Zone may not be created if more than 10 percent of the property in the adopted zone, excluding property dedicated for public use, is used for residential purposes.
 "Residential purposes" includes property occupied by a house, which is less than five living units.

-33. Pursuant to the provisions of the Texas Tax Code, the City creates reinvestment zones both for tax increment financing ("TIF RZ") and for the tax abatement ("TA RZ").
+In Compliance 33.
+Pursuant to the provisions of the Texas Tax Code, the City creates reinvestment zones both for tax increment financing ("TIF RZ") and for the tax abatement ("TA RZ").
 TA RZs are created for the purpose of granting tax abatement on real or business personal property or both located in the TA RZ.
 For the FMPC, TIF RZs and TA RZs shall be referred to as Reinvestment Zones ("RZ").

-No RZ can be created if the total property tax base of certain TIF RZs plus the total real property and business personal property tax base (if there is business personal property tax being abated) of TA RZs exceeds 10% of the total tax base (all real and business personal property) of the City.
+In Compliance No RZ can be created if the total property tax base of certain TIF RZs plus the total real property and business personal property tax base (if there is business personal property tax being abated) of TA RZs exceeds 10% of the total tax base (all real and business personal property) of the City.
 Reinvestment zones that are no longer collecting tax increment or abating taxes (i.e. now contributing 100% to the City of Dallas property tax revenues) will be excluded from the calculation.